-We are not recruiting/work agency, but we facilitate to get job legally in Poland by means to ensure legal work and stay in Poland.
-Without legal work permit you can not start your job in Poland.
-Employers prefer to have ready to work labour force, so each worker has to have work permit.
-Therefore you will have much more chances to get job once you have work permit in your hands.
-Moreover you can come to Poland and look for work opportunity on the spot.
+We are offering work permit service only for companies, not for individuals.
+So if you want work permit service you have to have a company or represent the company.
+Progress Holding is not a recruiting/work agency, but we facilitate companies to get work permit for its employees in Poland by means to ensure legal work and stay in Poland.
+Without legal work permit a foreigner can not start your job in Poland.
 Please mind that process to obtain work permit takes several months, therefore earlier you start, the earlier you receive work permit.

-How to get a work permit for a foreigner in Poland?
+How to get a work permit for a foreigner in Poland for a company?
+Service for companies

 In Poland there is a constant shortage of labor force.
-Out of 38.4 million inhabitants, only 16.5 million work.
+Out of 38.4 million inhabitants, only 16.5 million is a work force.
 According to Eurostat, which analyze employment between the ages of 20 and 64, the EU average was 73.1%.
 For Poland, is 72.2%. while for Sweden is 82.4%.

 In the coming years, Polish employers will be looking for employees from abroad.
-Thus, the subject of work permits for foreigners in Poland is valid for many years.
+Thus, the subject of work permits for foreigners in Poland is valid for many years in 2023 and onwards.

-What are the types of work permits in Poland?
+What are the types of work permits in Poland for companies?

-The most common form of obtaining a work permit for a foreigner is ‘Declaration to employ a foreigner’.
+The most common type of work permit for a foreigner is ‘Declaration to employ a foreigner’.

 This type of work permit can be described as a simplified procedure for obtaining a work permit.
-This procedure can be used for citizens of : Armenia, Belarus, Georgia, Moldova, Russia and Ukraine.
+This procedure can be used for citizens of : Armenia, Belarus, Georgia, Moldova and Ukraine.

 The standard procedure concerns obtaining a work permit for a type A or type B foreigner.